saamrajepatil/Devops/docker-compose/readme.md

 * Start/stop the entire app with one command
 * Good for **local development**, testing, and simple deployment

+### 🔹 Installing Docker-Compose
+To install Docker-Compose, use the following commands:

+sudo curl -L "https://github.com/docker/compose/releases/latest/download/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
+Next, set the permissions:

+sudo chmod +x /usr/local/bin/docker-compose
+Verify the installation:

+docker-compose --version
+You should see the Docker-Compose version if the installation was successful.

 ### 🔹 Compose File Example:

 ```yaml